mallpopstar/rc/README.md

 # Remote Control

 Remote Control is a JavaScript library that allows you to perform actions on a website from a remote location.
-It's a light-weight alternative to heavier solutions libraries that use Chromium on the server.
+It's a light-weight alternative to heavier libraries that use Chromium on the server.
 It can be used to automate repetitive tasks, query and modify DOM, or interact with a website in an automated fashion from the server or admin panel.

 ### What can I do?